-These effects can be reduced by timely rotation of the tires.
-The benefits of rotation are especially worthwhile with aggressive tread designs such as those on all-season type tires.
-Rotation will increase tread life, help to maintain mud, snow, and wet traction levels and contribute to a smooth, quiet ride.
+These effects can be reduced by timely rotation of tires.
+The benefits of rotation are especially worthwhile with aggressive tread designs such as those on all season type tires.
+Rotation will increase tread life, help to maintain mud, snow and wet traction levels, and contribute to a smooth, quiet ride.

-Follow the recommended tire rotation frequency for your type of driving found in the "Maintenance Schedules" Section of this manual.
-More frequent rotation is permissible, if desired.
-The reason(s) for any rapid or unusual wear should be corrected before rotating.
-The suggested rotation method is the "forward-cross" shown in the diagram below.
+Follow the recommended tire rotation frequency for your type of driving found in the "Maintenance Schedules" section of this manual.
+More frequent rotation is permissible if desired.
+The reasons for any rapid or unusual wear should be corrected prior to rotation being performed.